joedono/Stafford-Lions/_posts/2024/2024-05-08-cornhole-american-legion.md

 Bring a partner or enter by yourself, and we will team you up!

 Contact Paul Wentworth at pdubs0015@gmail.com with any questions or to talk about pre-registration.

+<a href="/files/2024/Cornhole Flier American Legion 7- 2024.pdf" target="_blank">Click here to view our promotional flyer</a>